 We would like to thank all our patients for their understanding.

 Due to the Covid-19 pandemic many services have had to change the way they operate.
 If you have a MINOR INJURY, a need for PHYSIOTHERAPY or a MENTAL HEALTH concern please see the following information:

 New East Lothian Mental Health Line (01620 642 963)

 Feeling anxious, depressed or just a bit down?

 The new ELHSCP Mental Health line is open from 09.00 to 16.00 Monday to Friday.
 You don’t need a referral from a GP or other clinical professional to use it.
 It’s for anyone aged 18 and over.
 If you are feeling anxious, depressed or have other worries about your mental health, call us on 01620 642 963 between 09.00 and 16.00 Monday to Friday.
-An experienced worker will take your details and make an appointment for you to speak to a specialist mental health practitioner, who will ring you back at a at time that is convenient for your within the next 36 hours.
+An experienced worker will take your details and make an appointment for you to speak to a specialist mental health practitioner, who will ring you back at a time that is convenient for you within the next 36 hours.
 The practitioner will assess you over the phone, and provide help and support and sometimes a referral on to other services.

 New East Lothian MSK support line